fzhcary/sql/SQL_review.md

 ```

+### pratice problems

 With these tables, you can practice sql.
 I like to use postgres 9.6 engine.

-find student record with the highest id that is enrolled
-in at least one course
+- find student record with the highest id that is enrolled in at least one course
 ```
 SELECT sid, name
 FROM student S